How to be productive and survive eight-second syndrome

 Did you know that your attention span is decreasing?
-In 2000 it was around 12 seconds, and according to a study by Microsoft in 2018, the average human being now has an attention span of eight seconds.
+In 2000 it was around 12 seconds?
+Today, according to a study by Microsoft in 2018, the average human being now has an attention span of eight seconds.
 This means apparently, our attention span is one second less than a goldfish.
 While I do question the relevance of comparing us to a goldfish, nevertheless, a reduction of four seconds in our attention span is a significant drop.

 The definition of attention span is: